kamal0803/Pomodoro-JS/README.md

-Built a Pomodoro Timer app using Node, Express and EJS
+Built a Pomodoro Timer app using Javascript, HTML & CSS